QuantEcon/lecture-python-intro/lectures/input_output.md

-For example a two good economy described by
+For example a two-good economy described by

 $$
 A =